Does God tempt us?

-The misunderstanding to this contradiction lies with the words tempt and evil.
-When we read James 1:13 generally our focus is on the word “tempt,” but to understand the true meaning our focus needs to be on the word “evil.”
+The answer to this contradiction lies with the words tempt and evil.
+When we read James 1:13 generally our focus is on the word “tempt,” but to understand the true meaning of this verse our focus must be on the word “evil.”

 James states, God cannot be tempted with evil, nor will He tempt any man.